opencv/opencv/doc/js_tutorials/js_core/js_basic_ops/js_basic_ops.markdown

 -   Learn how to use MatVector
 -   Learn how to access pixel values and modify them
 -   Learn how to set Region of Interest (ROI)
--   Learn how to split and Merge images
+-   Learn how to split and merge images

 Accessing Image Properties
 --------------------------